videointeractionguidance/videointeractionguidance.github.io/content/_index.md

           icon: shield-keyhole
           icon_pack: custom
           description: Data are anonymised, securely stored with robust sharing controls.
+        -name: Non-Profit
+          icon: kobo
+          icon_pack: custom
+          description: Our web form is powered by KoboToolbox.
+As a nonprofit organization, KoboToolbox is committed to making data collection accessible to everyone, everywhere.
   - block: markdown
     content:
       title: 'All set?'